dvreeze/ocp-java-17-learning/doc/chapter10-streams.md

 Streams may be *finite* or *infinite*.
 This is not clearly visible from the code, but still very important to keep in mind!

 Some important differences between *intermediate operations* and the *terminal operation* are:
-* Each useful stream pipeline *ends with exactly 1 terminal operation*, but there can be *0 or more intermediate operations*
+* Each useful stream pipeline *ends with exactly 1 terminal operation* (a terminal operation cannot exist multiple times in a pipeline), but there can be *zero or more intermediate operations*
-* Intermediate operations *return a Stream*, whereas a terminal operation *does not return a Stream*
+* Intermediate operations *return a (transformed) Stream*, whereas a terminal operation *does not return a Stream*
 * When calling an intermediate operation, it is *not yet evaluated*, whereas *on calling the terminal operation the pipeline runs*
 * After an intermediate operation call the stream is still valid, but *after the terminal operation the stream is closed* and no longer available for processing